LilithHafner/Chairmarks.jl/dev/.documenter/why.md

 ```

-A third argument can run a &quot;teardown&quot; function to integrate testing into the benchmark and ensure that the benchmarked code is behaving correctly
+A third argument can run a "teardown" function to integrate testing into the benchmark and ensure that the benchmarked code is behaving correctly

 ```julia
 julia> @b rand(100) sort(_, by=x -> exp(-x)) issorted(_) || error()